oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 of a certain secret as prerequisite for the acceptance of that token at the recipient (e.g., a resource server).

-Authorization and resource servers SHOULD use mechanisms for sender-constrained access tokens as described in (#pop_tokens), such as Mutual TLS for OAuth 2.0 [@I-D.ietf-oauth-mtls], in order to prevent token replay.
+Authorization and resource servers SHOULD use mechanisms for sender-constrained access tokens to prevent token replay as described in (#pop_tokens).
+The use of Mutual TLS for OAuth 2.0 [@!RFC8705] is RECOMMENDED.
 Refresh tokens MUST be sender-constrained or use refresh token rotation as described in (#refresh_token_protection).

 It is RECOMMENDED to use end-to-end TLS.
 If TLS traffic needs to be terminated at an intermediary, refer to